 Moreover, on not being guided properly, the mentee starts feeling frustrated too.
-This frustration can have dire effect on the career of the mentee.
+This frustration can have the dire effect on the career of the mentee.
 Thus, in a situation as such the mentee is advised to switch his or her mentor.

 3. Mentoring is subjective based on the mentor’s mentality:

 In a mentor-mentee relationship, the mentor has a very important role.
-The mentor is responsible to provide necessary skills and training to the assigned employee.
+The mentor is responsible to provide the necessary skills and training to the assigned employee.